Chaudhry Aslam at a press conference on January, 2013 (Photo: ppiimages/Demotix)

 "He became the reason I joined the force, because he represented the ability of the police to do good, to help the helpless," Omar Shahid Hamid, a former policeman and friend of Aslam’s, wrote in the Express Tribune newspaper.

 In recent years, Aslam had become particularly well known for his relentless pursuit of extremist militants.
 The TTP alone had tried to assassinate him at least three times, and in 2011 the group detonated a massive bomb outside Aslam’s house in Karachi.
-He emerged unscathed, helping to clear the rubble and rescue the injured.
+He emerged unscathed, helping to clear the debris and rescue the injured.
 "I will bury the attackers right here," he told TV cameras in the immediate aftermath of the explosion, pointing at the enormous bomb crater outside his house.
 "I didn’t know the terrorists were such cowards.
 Why don’t they attack me in the open?"

 In a country where many politicians and public figures are afraid to speak out against the Taliban and other extremist groups, Aslam’s belligerent attitude earned him a folk hero status.
 When I met him in December of 2012, he was dressed, as usual, in a white salwar kameez (Pakistan’s national dress) and a flashy watch.
 He chain-smoked and carried a Glock pistol.
 "My religion tells me that everyone must die in the end," he told me.
 "So I fear nothing.
 I have seen too much to be afraid."